raspberrypilearning/blender-rocket/en/step_2.md

 --- task ---

-Select four edges at the base of the cylinder that are parallel and perpendicular to each other.
+Select four edges at the base of the cylinder.

-Hold <kbd>Shift</kbd> while clicking to select more than one side.
+Hold <kbd>Shift</kbd> while clicking to select more than one edge.

++ One at the top and one at the bottom opposite it.
++ One on the right and one on the left opposite it.

 You can see the selected edges highlighted by red boxes in this image: